Documents and templates

 - Monitoring (ongoing monitoring reports)

-You can also create custom document types and associated templates to suit your organization’s unique needs.
+You can also create custom document types and associated templates to suit your organization’s unique needs.2

 Can templates be customized for our use cases?

-Yes, the ValidMind Platform2 allows you to configure versioned templates based on document requirements for each model or lifecycle use case.
+Yes, the ValidMind Platform3 allows you to configure versioned templates based on document requirements for each record (such as a model) or lifecycle use case.

-- ValidMind’s templates are fully customizable,3 and are complemented by the ability to manage validation guidelines.
+- ValidMind’s templates are fully customizable,4 and are complemented by the ability to manage validation guidelines.

-- You can swap between different versions of templates or apply another version of the current template.4
+- You can swap between different versions of templates or apply another version of the current template.5

 - Template outlines can be modified right in the ValidMind Platform.
 We also offer an advanced raw YAML editor, enabling you to make detailed changes.

-By default, the Customer Admin role5 has sufficient permissions to manage document templates, and you must be a Developer or Validator to be able to swap document templates.
+By default, the Customer Admin role6 has sufficient permissions to manage document templates, and you must be a Developer or Validator to be able to swap document templates.

 Can documents be created right in the ValidMind Platform?

-Yes, you can work with model documentation, validation reports, ongoing monitoring reports, or any other document type directly in the ValidMind Platform, without having to first generate anything using the ValidMind Library.6
+Yes, you can work with documentation, validation reports, ongoing monitoring reports, or any other document type directly in the ValidMind Platform, without having to first generate anything using the ValidMind Library.9

-Can I run tests and log documentation without a model?
+Can I run tests and log documentation without a record?

 Yes!
-If you do not have a model ready, or your model can’t be loaded directly, or you only have access to model predictions, you can still run tests and log documentation using the ValidMind Library as long as you’re able to load the model predictions.
+If you do not have a record (such as a model) ready, or your record can’t be loaded directly, or you only have access to predictions, you can still run tests and log documentation using the ValidMind Library as long as you’re able to load the predictions.

 - Use

-init_model()10 but instead of a trained model instance, pass aninput_idand model metadata.ModelMetadata()11 will use the provided metadata instead of trying to calculate it from the model’s library.
+init_model()13 to create a model object, but instead of a trained instance, pass aninput_idand model metadata.ModelMetadata()14 will use the provided metadata instead of trying to calculate it from the model’s library.

 For example: